Mugumo/mugumo/README.md

 # 💫 About Me:
 - 👋 Hi, I’m Zack.
-A software developer.<br>- 🌱 Currently working as a Full Stack engineer.<br>- 👨‍💻 Frameworks and Libraries: Django, Quarkus, React, NextJS.<br>- 🤓 Programming languages: Python, JavaScript and Kotlin.<br>- 🤝 Looking to contribute to Javascript libraries and ML projects.
+A software developer.<br>- 🌱 Currently working as a Full Stack engineer.<br>- 👨‍💻 Frameworks and Libraries: Django, Quarkus, React, NextJS.<br>- 🤓 Main programming languages: Python, JavaScript and Kotlin.<br>- 🤝 Looking to contribute to Javascript libraries and ML projects.

 ## 🌐 Socials: